Cleveland Clinic logo

 Microperforate Hymen

-A microperforate hymen is when your hymen has one small opening in it, but otherwise covers the opening to your vagina.
-It's a rare, congenital condition.
-It can cause painful symptoms and is treatable with surgery.
+A microperforate hymen is when your hymen has one small opening in it, but it otherwise covers the opening to your vagina.
+It’s a rare difference you’re born with.
+It can cause painful symptoms or none at all.
+If a microperforate hymen causes issues, surgery can treat it.

 Advertisement